Saxbe fix: Legality

 Over time, the Saxbe fix has become politically uncontroversial.
-Both Democratic and Republicans Administrations have used the fix, and indeed Republican outgoing President George H. W. Bush helped Democratic incoming President Bill Clinton execute the fix by signing it into law on the eve of Clinton's inauguration.
+Both Democratic and Republican administrations have used the fix, and indeed Republican outgoing President George H. W. Bush helped Democratic incoming President Bill Clinton execute the fix by signing it into law on the eve of Clinton's inauguration.
 The fixes that have been enacted for Obama's cabinet have passed in both the House and the Senate without amendment and by unanimous consent.
 Outgoing Republican President George W. Bush signed the Saxbe fixes for both Hillary Clinton and Ken Salazar into law for the incoming Democratic Obama administration.